serverless-components/knative/README.md

 ### OpenShift Mode

+For the [OpenShift](https://www.openshift.com/) mode you must have [OpenShift Serverless](https://www.openshift.com/learn/topics/serverless) installed on the cluster.
+This can be easily achieved with help of the Operator Catalog.
-For the [OpenShift](https://www.openshift.com/) there are no requirements except to have access the OpenShift cluster.
+Otherwise, there are no requirements except of course that you have access the OpenShift cluster.
 Authentication is done via a token that you can obtain with `oc whoami --service-token` while being connected to the cluster.

 ## Configuration